bluemania/wow_auctions/README.md

 ```

 There are many command line options; -a will run primary analysis (except for sell policies).
 Please refer to the scripts for further information.

+### License
+All assets and code are under the MIT LICENSE and in the public domain unless specified otherwise.

 #### TODO